 What's the Cost?

-The membership fee to join a Sea Scout ship is $60 per year and is pro-rated.
+Click to view current BSA National Membership Fees.
 Other costs for uniforms, activities, and camp are not included in the membership fee.
 Fundraising programs are available to help keep costs low.

 How Does Sea Scouts Include Parents and Guardians?